financemnl/financemnl-jekyll-minimal/_posts/2018-04-22-creating-and-managing-your-budget.md

 breadcrumbs:
 - label: Posts
   url: "/posts/"
-title: Creating and Managing your Budget.
+title: Creating and Managing your Budget
 toc: true
 date: 2018-04-22 00:00:00 +0000
 excerpt: Budgeting should be the cornerstone of personal finance.
 This article should